Purdue Pharma, US states agree to new opioid settlement – KION546

 Associated Press

 OxyContin maker Purdue Pharma and virtually all U.S. states have agreed to a new settlement of opioid lawsuits.
 The deal reached Thursday would require members of the Sackler family who own the drugmaker to pay $5.5 billion to $6 billion in cash.
 That’s at least $1.2 billion more than previously agreed on.
+They also apologized.
 In exchange, they’ll be protected from lawsuits.
-They also issued a statement of regret.
 A bankruptcy judge must still approve the deal.
 The company, family, most states and other groups had reached a deal last year.
 But some states opposed it because they say it didn’t do enough to hold the Sacklers accountable.
 A judge rejected it on appeal.